gravitee-io/gravitee-docker/images/package_bundle_py/README.md

 ## Meta data of the image : Labels

-When you use the `cicd-python` Gravitee CICD System contianer image, always use the `stable-latest`, tag, and then you can get the following metadata(e.g.the version of `python` in the container), like this :
+When you use the `cicd-python` Gravitee CICD System container image, always use the `stable-latest`, tag, and then you can get the following metadata(e.g.the version of `python` in the container), like this :

 ```bash